-Future winners of the B.C. and Yukon Book Prizes will walk away a little richer, thanks to a 50 per cent increase in the awards’ purse, effective next year.
+Future winners of the B.C. and Yukon Book Prizes will walk away a little richer, thanks to an increase in the awards’ purse, effective next year.

 The seven juried prizes, which cover fiction, non-fiction, poetry, and kidlit categories, will each be worth $3,000, up from $1,000.